1. What is Health and Wellness?

-2. How can the Office of Student Health and Wellness help me?
+2. How can Student Care and Community Support help me?

 Within the pages of the Vanderbilt student handbook there is information to help you determine how to access immediate help for a troubled student.
-Student Health and Wellness also provides seamless information about other departments and offices within the university that can best address your need or concern.
+Student Care and Community Support also provides seamless information about other departments and offices within the university that can best address your need or concern.

-3. Where does Student Health and Wellness reside administratively at Vanderbilt?
+3. Where does Student Care and Community Support reside administratively at Vanderbilt?

-Student Health and Wellness is administered within the Dean of Students Office and it is a collaborative effort between many departments and offices across the university.
+Student Care and Community Support is administered within the Dean of Students Office and it is a collaborative effort between many departments and offices across the university.

 4. What if my concern is an emergency?